 If you feel like you don't have anywhere in your life where you can be yourself, therapy can provide that space where you can share your story, feel supported, and most importantly be seen for who you are.

 Life is hard, complicated, and inevitably filled with pain and suffering, especially when you don't fit neatly (or at all) into society's expectations.
 My hope is to guide you to be better able to navigate and cope with life challenges.

+Humans are complex.
 There is no one-size-fits-all approach to therapy.
 You are the expert of your own life.
-Therapy is a collaborative and creative process.
-Although I draw from approaches such as Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Narrative, and Existential therapy, we will choose what works best for you based on your unique experiences, relationships, culture, worldview, and intersecting identities.
+Therapy is a collaborative and creative process where we will explore your unique experiences, relationships, culture, worldview, and intersecting identities.
+Although my primary approaches are Existential Therapy and Acceptance and Commitment Therapy (ACT), I also draw from Narrative Therapy and Cognitive Behavioral Therapy (CBT).
+However, more than any approach, what matters the most is the therapeutic relationship.
 Wherever you are in your journey, I am honored to walk alongside you.

 EDUCATION AND CREDENTIALS

 Master of Arts in Education, Community Counseling, Seattle University, 2018

 Bachelor of Science, Psychology, University of Washington, 2013